AaronMatto/pokemon-project/README.md

 Testing:
  - To run the tests in the react app run 'npm run test' in the 'pokemon-react' directory on terminal
- - In theory the tests here also test the backend by proxy as they are testing what is returned and rendered into the front end.
-The tests can only pass if    the backend retruns the correct information and the front end renders it properly.
+ - The tests here are meant to test the backend by proxy as they are testing what is returned and rendered into the front end for given search terms.
+The      tests would only pass if the backend retruns the correct information and the front end renders it properly.

 Improvements: